 Perhaps you’ve wondered if and when academic degrees (bachelor’s, master’s, etc.) should be capitalized.

-The Chicago Manual of Style (CMS) recommends writing academic degrees in lower case, except when using the degree as a title.
+The Chicago Manual of Style (CMOS) recommends writing academic degrees in lower case except when directly preceding or following a name.

 Orlando is pursuing a bachelor of science in civil engineering.